FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 100% minus the Trial Forwarding Ratio, when expressed as a percentage.

 This is almost identical to Frame Loss Rate of [RFC1242] (Section 3.6).
-Te only minor differences are that Trial Loss Ratio does not need to be expressed as a percentage, and Trial Loss Ratio is explicitly based on aggregate frame counts.
+The only minor differences are that Trial Loss Ratio does not need to be expressed as a percentage, and Trial Loss Ratio is explicitly based on aggregate frame counts.